 Student Collaborations

-In addition to supporting social science majors, one objective of the Research Lab is to expose natural science and humanities majors to applied behavioral science research.
-Undergraduate students who have worked with Dr. Charmaraman in the past have come from wide-ranging disciplinary backgrounds, including over 19 different majors - Psychology, Sociology, Neuroscience, Media arts & sciences, Computer Science, Data Science, Women's and gender studies, English literature, Education, Cognitive & Linguistic sciences, International Relations, Political Science, Biology, American Studies, Spanish, Africana Studies, Economics, Theatre Studies, and Latin American Studies.
+In addition to supporting social science majors, one objective of the Research Lab was to expose natural science and humanities majors to applied behavioral science research.
+Undergraduate students who had worked with Dr. Charmaraman in the past had come from wide-ranging disciplinary backgrounds, including over 19 different majors - Psychology, Sociology, Neuroscience, Media arts & sciences, Computer Science, Data Science, Women's and gender studies, English literature, Education, Cognitive & Linguistic sciences, International Relations, Political Science, Biology, American Studies, Spanish, Africana Studies, Economics, Theatre Studies, and Latin American Studies.
 Many reflected on their internship experience as an indispensable way to broaden their worlds by going beyond the theoretical and hypothetical lessons learned from the classroom to apply their scientific explorations in real-world settings and make community connections.

 Student blog posts can be found on the Women Change Worlds Blog.